unepwcmc/ProtectedPlanet/docs/stats/stats_calculator.md

 ### Handling null values

 We have countries without seafront and we have countries without protected areas.
-These values are set as _null_ by Postgis.
-Postgres does not consider nulls as zeros so we need to change them to calculate the values.
-As the eez_area and ts_area area can be null, we must also avoid a division by zero when calculating their Protected Area coverage.
+These values are set as `null` by Postgis.
+Postgres does not consider nulls as zeros, so we need to change them to calculate the correct values.
+As the `eez_area` and `ts_area` area can be null, we must also avoid a division by zero when calculating their protected area coverage.

 ```SQL
 SELECT land_area, eez_area, ts_area,